-I am now an Electronic Records Archivist with the World Bank in the Library & Archives of Development.
+I joined the World Bank Group’s Archives of Development as an Electronic Records Archivist in July of 2011.
 All content posted on this site is strictly my personal opinion and is not the opinion or policy of the World Bank.

 When I started this blog in August of 2006 while I was enrolled as a student at the iSchool at Maryland, I created it as an outlet for ideas born out of my studies.
 I frequently explored the ideas that sprang to my mind during and after class.

 As it has evolved, this blog frequently stepped away from ideas related directly to my coursework.
 My posts are just as likely to consider archival aspects of a news story as they are to explore a discussion from a class.
 Because of my technology background, I frequently consider issues at the intersection of archival science and IT.
 Considering starting your own blog?
 You might enjoy reading my recently published case study: Using Blogs as a Professional Development Opportunity.